RamGI55/ClassAssignment/Nov22_Assignment/RPG_shopsystem/RPG_shopsystem/readme.md

 # Player.cpp

 Main featurers for the players.
-It contains the Hp, Mp, and Armor Hp data,
+It contains the Hp, Mp, and Armor Hp data.

+# Debug.cpp
+It only used for the deburging purpose to print the UI, features, or etc.

-# Classes
+# Classes Infomation
 Assult : High HP, highest ATK, Slowest SPD
 Caster : Lower HP, Support role set,  ++ Resist on the negative effects.
 Wizard : Lowest HP, High EVD, + resist of the negative effects.